 Listing of Registered and Bonded Market Agencies Selling Livestock on Commission

-Market Agency Selling Livestock on Commission and Stockyard Owner Responsibilities
+Market Agency Selling on Commission and Stockyard Owner Responsibilities

-The actions below are some basic responsibilities for market agencies selling livestock on commission and stockyard owners.
-Review the Packers and Stockyards Act, 1921, as Amended and Supplemented, and the Regulations issued there under, for a complete list of legal responsibilities.
+The following are some basic responsibilities for market agencies selling livestock on commission and stockyard owners.
+Please refer to the Packers and Stockyards Act, 1921, as Amended and Supplemented, and the Regulations issued there under, for a complete list of legal responsibilities.

 Every person operating or desiring to operate as a market agency to sell livestock for others shall apply for registration under the Act.